Analysis and X-ray tomography: Injectivity via angular Fourier series

 The Fourier series of the X-ray transform depends in a rather simple way on the Fourier series of the original function.
 The~$k$th Fourier component of the X-ray transform only depends on the~$k$th Fourier component of the function.
 This is not a coincidence.

 The X-ray transform is an operator that takes a function on~$\pud$ to another function on~$\pud$.
 It commutes with the rotation operator~$\rot_\theta$ for any~$\theta$, so it also commutes with the derivative~$\partial_\theta$ with respect to the angular coordinate.
+One can see this by considering the angular derivative as an infinitesimal rotation or by appealing to equation~\eqref{eq:lie-algebra} below.
 Of course, the derivative operator does not map continuous functions to continuous functions, so it should be defined on a different space or be treated as an unbounded operator, but we ignore this technicality.
-Now, the derivative~$\partial_\theta$ and the X-ray transform~$\xrt$ commute.
+Anyhow, the important observation is that the derivative~$\partial_\theta$ and the X-ray transform~$\xrt$ commute.

-At least physicists are likely to remember that if two symmetric matrices commute, they are simultaneously diagonalizable.
+At least physicists are likely to remember that if two real symmetric (or complex hermitian) matrices commute, they are simultaneously diagonalizable.
 Similar results hold for infinite-dimensional spaces.
 The symmetric situation is an example of a broader phenomenon.
-The operator~$\partial_\theta$ is antihermitean, but the integral transform does not need any adjointness properties.
+The operator~$i\partial_\theta$ is self-adjoint, but the integral transform does not need to have (or have) any such adjointness properties.

-In our specific case this suggests that if we write the whole function space as a direct sum of eigenspaces of~$\partial_\theta$, then the X-ray transform is block diagonal.
+In our specific case this suggests that if we write the whole function space as a direct sum of eigenspaces of~$\partial_\theta$ (or~$i\partial_\theta$), then the X-ray transform is block diagonal.
 This is indeed what happens.